tcolgate/tcolgate.github.io/content/blog/newest.md

 technique using a tool called [lookalike](https://github.com/tcolgate/lookalike), developed for Cacti.

-I toyed with ideas for implementing a similar solution for OpenTSDB, and InfluxDB, but neither had internals that  made it particularly easy (the latter used a map/reduce model internally that proved tricky, the former is written in java)
+I toyed with ideas for implementing a similar solution for OpenTSDB and InfluxDB, but neither had internals that made it particularly easy (the latter used a map/reduce model internally that proved tricky, the former is written in java).

 ## Prometheus Implementation

-Whilst prometheus does not support string data for values, float64 does give us plenty of room to pack in a PAA encoding.
+Whilst Prometheus does not support string data for values, float64 does give us plenty of room to pack in a PAA encoding.
 8 3-bit samples were generally sufficient for a reasonable match in lookalike.
 We can store 52 bit integers exactly in a float64, which is far more space than the 24-bits we require.